STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Related Work

-Table reasoning has evolved from early neural semantic parsers to modern LLM-based methods that achieve remarkable performance on diverse benchmarks like WikiTableQuestions \cite{pasupat2015compositional}, TabFact \cite{chen2019tabfact}, and FinQA \cite{chen2021finqa}, demonstrating significant advances in understanding and analyzing structured tabular data across various domains and task complexities.
-Recent progress has concentrated on several key areas: Chain-of-Table \cite{wang2024chain} introduces dynamic table transformations for multi-step reasoning; TaPERA \cite{zhao2024tapera} improves accuracy in long-form question answering; and tool-enhanced frameworks such as TabSQLify \cite{nahid2024tabsqlify} and TableRAG \cite{chen2024tablerag} utilize external tools to enhance their capabilities.
+Table reasoning has evolved from early neural semantic parsers to modern LLM-based methods.
+Benchmarks such as WikiTableQuestions \cite{pasupat2015compositional}, TabFact \cite{chen2019tabfact}, and FinQA \cite{chen2021finqa} drive progress and evaluation in this area.
+Recent progress has concentrated on several key areas: Chain-of-Table \cite{wang2024chain} introduces dynamic table transformations for multi-step reasoning; TaPERA \cite{zhao2024tapera} improves accuracy in long-form question answering; and tool-enhanced frameworks such as TabSQLify \cite{nahid2024tabsqlify}, TableRAG \cite{chen2024tablerag}, TableMind \cite{jiang2025tablemind}, and text-to-SQL methods \cite{lei2025reasoning,dong2025reasoning} utilize external tools to enhance their capabilities.
 Additional areas include multimodal understanding \cite{su2024tablegpt2} and data augmentation \cite{zhang2024tablellm}.
-Reinforcement learning has also been increasingly applied, particularly in methods focused on inference-time scaling \cite{yang2025table}, region-based optimization \cite{wu2025table}, program-based reasoning \cite{jin2025table}, and text-to-SQL tasks \cite{lei2025reasoning,dong2025reasoning}.
-While methods advance the state-of-the-art, they primarily rely on single-stage training.
-In contrast, STaR proposes a two-stage RL framework that explicitly models deep reasoning trajectories, enabling progression from shallow pattern matching to deliberate cognitive reasoning over complex table structures.
+Reinforcement learning is also increasingly applied, particularly in methods focused on inference-time scaling \cite{yang2025table}, region-based optimization \cite{wu2025table}, and program-based reasoning \cite{jin2025table}.
+Despite these advances, existing methods often lack explicit multi-step reasoning processes.
+STaR addresses this limitation through a two-stage training framework that combines SFT warm-up with RFT, enabling more effective table reasoning with explicit multi-step reasoning.